Role-Based Access Controls

 JSON Example:

-{ "action": "USER_ALL", "resources": ["NameResource(*@acme.com)"] // Access to all users with the acme.com domain}
+{ "action": "USER_ALL", "resources": ["NameResource(*@acme.com)"] // Access to all users with the acme.com domain}Project Resources

-Uni commands can take one of several forms:
+Project commands can take one of several forms:

 JSON Example:

-{ "action": "UNI_GET", "resources": [ "VendiaResource(owned)", // Access to all Unis that the user owns "UniResource(*.unis.acme.com)", // Access to all Unis in the unis.acme.com namespace "UniResource(my-uni.unis.foo.com)", // Specific access to my-uni.unis.foo.com "UniResource(another-uni.unis.bar.com#NodeOne)" // Very specific access to a single Node in the Uni another-uni.unis.bar.com ]}
+{ "action": "UNI_GET", "resources": [ "VendiaResource(owned)", // Access to all projects that the user owns "UniResource(*.unis.acme.com)", // Access to all projects in the unis.acme.com namespace "UniResource(my-uni.unis.foo.com)", // Specific access to my-uni.unis.foo.com "UniResource(another-uni.unis.bar.com#NodeOne)" // Very specific access to a single workspace in the project another-uni.unis.bar.com ]}Data Access

 Data access requires the Vendia Resource path style:

-: This includes the unique organization ID, the Uni’s fully qualified name, and the Node name.
-The wildcard/*
+<ORGANIZATION_ID>/<UNI_NAME>/<NODE_NAME>: This includes the unique organization ID, the project’s fully qualified name, and the workspace name.
+The wildcard/*may be used in any portion of the name.

 JSON Example:

-// Acme's organization ID is 730c2b51-7a7a-42a2-a192-8bef734a95a1// Foo's organization ID is 2fa4bc9d-7d62-4ad6-8d07-4b021bce762b{ "action": "DATA_READ", "resources": [ "VendiaResource(730c2b51-7a7a-42a2-a192-8bef734a95a1/my-uni.unis.acme.com/*)", // Access to all Nodes owned by Acme in the my-uni.acme.com Uni "VendiaResource(730c2b51-7a7a-42a2-a192-8bef734a95a1/another-uni.unis.acme.com/NodeOne)", // Access to only NodeOne in the another-uni.acme.com Uni "VendiaResource(2fa4bc9d-7d62-4ad6-8d07-4b021bce762b/*)" // Access to all Nodes owned by Foo in all of Foo's Unis ]}
+// Acme's organization ID is 730c2b51-7a7a-42a2-a192-8bef734a95a1// Foo's organization ID is 2fa4bc9d-7d62-4ad6-8d07-4b021bce762b{ "action": "DATA_READ", "resources": [ "VendiaResource(730c2b51-7a7a-42a2-a192-8bef734a95a1/my-uni.unis.acme.com/*)", // Access to all workspaces owned by Acme in the my-uni.acme.com Uni "VendiaResource(730c2b51-7a7a-42a2-a192-8bef734a95a1/another-uni.unis.acme.com/NodeOne)", // Access to only NodeOne in the another-uni.acme.com Uni "VendiaResource(2fa4bc9d-7d62-4ad6-8d07-4b021bce762b/*)" // Access to all workspaces owned by Foo in all of Foo's Unis ]}Permission Boundaries

-Vendia Share’s RBAC system includes a built-in permission boundary feature that prevents escalation of privileges.
-Permission boundaries impact administrative features, such as USER_SET_ROLE
+Vendia’s RBAC system includes a built-in permission boundary feature that prevents escalation of privileges.
+Permission boundaries impact administrative features, such as USER_SET_ROLE.
+Without a permission boundary, users would be allowed to escalate their privileges.

-is required to be a subset of the role of the caller.
+To prevent this from happening, the effect of calling setUserRole is required to be a subset of the role of the caller.
 In other words, users cannot create or alter roles to be more powerful than themselves.

 Permission boundaries are enforced automatically - no user action is required.

-Assigning permissions in the Share UI
+Assigning permissions in the Vendia UI

-An organization administrator with the appropriate permissions may modify other users’ roles in the Share UI by navigating to My Organization > Members > Select Member.
+An organization administrator with the appropriate permissions may modify other users’ roles in the Vendia UI by navigating to My Organization > Members > Select Member.
 The admin user may select from a list of pre-defined roles to assign to the user.

-Assigning permission in the Share CLI
+Assigning permission in the Vendia CLI

 policy.json

-{ "name": "default", "capabilities": [ { "action": "ORG_GET", "resources": [ "OrganizationResource(730c2b51-7a7a-42a2-a192-8bef734a95a1)" ] }, { "action": "ORG_LIST_USERS", "resources": [ "OrganizationResource(730c2b51-7a7a-42a2-a192-8bef734a95a1)" ] }, { "action": "UNI_JOIN", "resources": ["UniResource(*.unis.acme.com#*)"] }, { "action": "UNI_CREATE", "resources": ["UniResource(*.unis.acme.com#*)"] }, { "action": "UNI_GET", "resources": ["VendiaResource(owned)", "UniResource(*.unis.acme.com#*)"] }, { "action": "UNI_MUTATE", "resources": ["VendiaResource(owned)"] }, { "action": "UNI_EVOLVE_SCHEMA", "resources": ["VendiaResource(owned)"] }, { "action": "UNI_INVITE", "resources": ["VendiaResource(owned)"] }, { "action": "UNI_RESET", "resources": ["VendiaResource(owned)"] }, { "action": "UNI_DELETE", "resources": ["VendiaResource(owned)"] }, { "action": "UNI_DELETE_NODE", "resources": ["VendiaResource(owned)"] }, { "action": "USER_INVITE", "resources": ["NameResource(*@*.*.*)"] } ]}
+{ "name": "default", "capabilities": [ { "action": "ORG_GET", "resources": [ "OrganizationResource(730c2b51-7a7a-42a2-a192-8bef734a95a1)" ] }, { "action": "ORG_LIST_USERS", "resources": [ "OrganizationResource(730c2b51-7a7a-42a2-a192-8bef734a95a1)" ] }, { "action": "UNI_JOIN", "resources": ["UniResource(*.unis.acme.com#*)"] }, { "action": "UNI_CREATE", "resources": ["UniResource(*.unis.acme.com#*)"] }, { "action": "UNI_GET", "resources": ["VendiaResource(owned)", "UniResource(*.unis.acme.com#*)"] }, { "action": "UNI_MUTATE", "resources": ["VendiaResource(owned)"] }, { "action": "UNI_EVOLVE_SCHEMA", "resources": ["VendiaResource(owned)"] }, { "action": "UNI_INVITE", "resources": ["VendiaResource(owned)"] }, { "action": "UNI_RESET", "resources": ["VendiaResource(owned)"] }, { "action": "UNI_DELETE", "resources": ["VendiaResource(owned)"] }, { "action": "UNI_DELETE_NODE", "resources": ["VendiaResource(owned)"] }, { "action": "USER_INVITE", "resources": ["NameResource(*@*.*.*)"] } ]}share auth role set ./policy.json --user test@acme.comTypes of Users and Default Roles

-Often, Vendia Share users are referred to as “normal” or “administrator” depending on their privileges.
+Often, Vendia users are referred to as “normal” or “administrator” depending on their privileges.
 However, the privileges of individual users may vary from company to company and even among accounts.
-For instance, an administrator for acme.com may decide that its users should not be permitted to call destroy
+For instance, an administrator for acme.com may decide that its users should not be permitted to call destroy or reset, because these actions potentially cause loss of data.
+Other companies may grant their users both privileges, or grant it only for projects in a development subdomain but not in the production subdomain.

-.
-Up to the available (per-user) limits, they can create new Unis and nodes in this namespace and have access to call any API on the Unis in which they own at least one node.
-Free tier users do not possess any user privileges except for the “built-in” right to view and update their own user account information and invite other free tier users to join their Unis.
+Default users operating in the Vendia free tier have access to only the default namespace, *.unis.vendia.com.
+Up to the available (per-user) limits, they can create new projects and workspaces in this namespace and have access to call any API on the projects in which they own at least one workspace.
+Free tier users do not possess any user privileges except for the “built-in” right to view and update their own user account information and invite other free tier users to join their projects.

 The privileges of a default user operating under an enterprise agreement varies depending on the setup requested by the company’s Vendia account administrator.
 The initial user account created for enterprise agreements is typically an administrator account, with full permission to create new users and roles in one or more corporate-owned namespaces.
 For more information on enterprise configuration, contact Vendia sales or email support@vendia.net.